 Just like fashion, interior décor style is always changing and reinventing itself.
 Some interior decorators list more than twenty-eight types of style.
 But, lets be honest a lot of these styles are similar with just a lit bit of difference.
 I've created an easy straight to the point break down of every style.

-Everyone, I repeat everyone has a style, even the people who like plain neutral tones and not into style is a style.
+Everyone, has a style, even the people who like plain neutral tones & aren't into style is a style.
 Its called, minimalist.
 Even if you mix styles that don't go is a style known as, electric.
 My style is actually a mixture of three different styles.
 Starting to see a trend, you can't go wrong with décor styles, there is something for everyone!

 Want to your know your style?
 Click here to take the amazingly accurate style quiz!

 Popular in the roaring 20's and 30's known for balancing a fine line between eclectic and elegant.
 Iconic features of this style include polished and shiny chrome or brass fixtures, geometric shapes, metal and chrome accent pieces or furniture, bold curves, glossy paint, polished wood and lacquer, mirrored pieces, and bold colors.

 Capturing the carefree and wonderlust spirit of free expression this style is all about casual, layered, and global vibes.
 Also, known for a mix of Moroccan, South West, and tribal inspirations.
 These inspirations are seen in the iconic textiles, wood, animal hide, and metallic accents.
 Bohemian style uses vibrant colors or rich patterns.
 But, this style isn't complete without a warm ambiance.